Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland's 82 games this season have gone over this contest's total of 216.5 points 44 times.
+- Cleveland and its opponents have gone over 214.5 combined points in 47 of 82 games this season.

-- Cleveland has an average point total of 219.1 in its outings this year, 2.6 more points than this matchup's over/under.
+- The average point total in Cleveland's games this year is 219.1, 4.6 more than this matchup's over/under.

 - Cleveland has been the favorite in 64 games this season and won 47 (73.4%) of those contests.

-- This season, Cleveland has won 27 of its 30 games, or 90%, when favored by at least -225 on the moneyline.
+- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by oddsmakers this season.

-- The sportsbooks' moneyline implies a 69.2% chance of a victory for the Cavaliers.
+- The bookmakers' moneyline implies a 69.2% chance of a victory for the Cavaliers.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)